Did you know?

 - schools – many secondary schools offer confidential sexual health drop-ins and nurses can provide free condoms, pregnancy testing, chlamydia screening and emergency contraception

 - youth services – staff provide confidential information and advice and many services provide free condoms, pregnancy testing and chlamydia screening.
-Visit www.youngdevon.org
+Visit Young Devon

-- online – there is lots of contradictory information on the internet but sites like RSE and BISH provide clear, sensible information for young people and for parents.
+- online – there is a lot of contradictory information on the internet but sites like RSE (Relationships and Sex Education) Hub and BISH provide clear, sensible information for young people and parents